nicholasfiore/Compilatron/README.md

 This is the Compielrs class initial project written in TypeScript.
 See http://www.labouseur.com/courses/compilers/ for details.

+For Alan:
+Finished, to-be-graded work is on the main branch.
+Concurrent dev work in between grading is kept isolated on the development branch.

 Setup TypeScript
 ================
 1. Install [npm](https://www.npmjs.org/), if you don't already have it